AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/work_flow.md

 - 2025-10-03

-  Constructed a function for configuring alerts and that they append into the dictionary in the __init__
+  Constructed a function for configuring alerts and saw to that they append into the dictionary declared in the __init__ function.

 - 2025-10-06

-  I have done a lot of editing in my functions for configuring alerts and also printing them Finished both the function to add/configure alerts and the one to print them out
+  I have done a lot of editing in my functions for configuring alerts and also printing them.
+  Finished both the function to add/configure alerts and the one to print them out.

 - 2025-10-07